Axion Homeopathy: Screening Dilaton Interactions: Conclusions

 \section{Conclusions}

 In summary, we propose a concrete screening mechanism for Brans-Dicke scalar fields that can allow gravitational-strength couplings to be consistent with solar system tests of GR.
-In order to be effective the mechanism requires the following conditions: \begin{quote} {\it Multiple scalar fields with a curved target space (and so nonlinear derivative couplings) and negligible scalar potential that have small but nonzero matter couplings.} \end{quote}
+In order to be effective the mechanism requires the existence of additional scalar fields with small but nonzero matter couplings and nontrivial target-space derivative couplings to the Brans-Dicke field.

 We explore the mechanism in an explicit model consisting of an axio-dilaton whose target space enjoys an $SL(2,\mathbb{R})$ symmetry.
 The conservation laws associated with this symmetry allow explicit solutions to the field equations outside a spherically symmetric source, and this allows us to determine the exact axion and dilaton profiles.
 We find these profiles to have several noteworthy features.